 Since 2007, the Bluegrass International Cup has been affiliated with the four-week annual “Polo in the Park” polo tournament.
 Guests of the Bluegrass International Cup watch high-goal, exciting polo, while also enjoying exquisite food and live music following the match.

 Beginning in 2012, An Evening in the Gardens is held the night before the Bluegrass International Cup.
 150 guests enjoy gourmet food and signature cocktails in an unparalleled and elegant setting, for the first 3 years the event was held in the private gardens at historic Mt.
 Brilliant Farm.
 Due to its incredible success, Evening in the Gardens has also become an annual tradition leading- up to the polo festivities.

-If you are interested in sponsoring the 11th Annual Bluegrass International Cup or An Evening in the Gardens, please contact firstname.lastname@example.org or call (859) 281-1202 for more information.
-Opportunities are still available.
+If you have questions about sponsorships for Bluegrass International Cup or An Evening in the Gardens, please contact Paige Halpin Smith at firstname.lastname@example.org or call (859) 281-1202 for more information.

 We are a coalition of citizens dedicated to achieving sustainable growth in Lexington-Fayette County through land use advocacy, education, and promotion.

-Through our efforts at government and beyond, we believe that Lexington can be the model for sustainable growth by balancing and connecting our vibrant city, with our productive and beautiful Bluegrass farmland.
+Through our efforts at government and beyond, we believe that Lexington will be the model for sustainable growth by balancing and connecting our vibrant city, with our productive and beautiful Bluegrass farmland.

 The mission of the University of Kentucky Markey Cancer Foundation is to reduce cancer mortality in Kentucky and beyond by supporting innovative cancer research and treatments, education, community engagement, state-of-the-art facilities, and compassionate patient care at the Markey Cancer Center.